astrofrog/peps/peps/pep-tbd.rst

 However, this would not be sufficient.
-Similar to the approach of using a special entry in ``extras_require``, there would be no way to remove default extras without selecting a new extra.
-Thus, there would be no way to do a minimal installation, and users might be surprised if specifying an extra resulted in some dependencies no longer being installed.
+Similar to the approach of using a special entry in ``extras_require``, there would be no way to remove default extras without selecting a new extra, thus there would be no way to do a minimal installation.
+In addition, users might be surprised if specifying an extra resulted in some dependencies no longer being installed.